stevewu-accd/GIXD-503A/README.md

-This repository is created for ACCD MDes program GIXD-503A assignments.
+<p>This repository is created for ACCD MDes program GIXD-503A assignments.</P>